mkweisbr/Portfolio/docs/README.md

 ## Key Takeaways

 - High-risk countries are mostly in Africa and parts of Asia, often with high dependency ratios.
-- Low fertility (below replacement level) affects 121 countries, indicating potential population decline.
+- Low fertility (below replacement level of 2.1) affects 121 countries, indicating potential population decline.
 - Negative net migration occurs in ~130 countries, contributing to population risk.
 - Dependency ratio and fertility are strongly correlated, both contributing to risk.
 Migration adds independent insight.
 - Overall, countries with high dependency, low fertility, and negative migration face the greatest population challenges.